-- 1. A student in the ACW/IBACS programme cannot take part in the Bachelor Graduation Project unless the student has completed at least 50 credits in the BA-2/3 curriculum. - 2.
-A student in the IBCoM programme may not take the Bachelor Thesis Class before the student has passed and has completed at least 50 credits of the BA-2/3 curriculum, including at least two focus area courses and the research workshop (cf. Art 5.2) and the mandatory courses of the major listed in part I, II and IV of Appendix 8 with the exception of the courses that are scheduled in BA-3 (Communication Ethics). - 3.
-A student in the GS/IBH programme cannot participate in the Bachelor Thesis Class unless the student had completed BA-1 and 45 credits in BA-2, including 22.5 credits for the Focus Area (3 courses). - 4.
+- 1. ACW/IBACS students cannot take part in the Bachelor Graduation Project unless the student has completed at least 50 credits in the BA-2/3 curriculum. - 2.
+IBCoM students may not take the Bachelor Thesis Class before the student has passed and has completed at least 50 credits of the BA-2/3 curriculum, including at least two focus area courses and the research workshop (cf. Art 5.2) and the mandatory courses listed in Appendix 8 with the exception of the courses that are scheduled in BA-3 (Communication Ethics). - 3.
+GS/IBH students cannot participate in the Bachelor Thesis Class unless the student had completed BA-1 and 45 credits in BA-2, including 22.5 credits for the Focus Area (3 courses). - 4.
 IBCoM and GS/IBH students should have completed the Bachelor Thesis Class before they can submit their Bachelor Thesis.